smartoptics/sosnmp/docs/source/quick-start.rst

       >>>

-Here you can see SNMP v1 GET operation can be easily done with the :py:class:`~pysnmp.hlapi.asyncio.Slim` class.
+Here you can see SNMP v1 GET operation can be easily done with the :py:class:`~pysnmp.hlapi.v3arch.asyncio.slim` class.
 Other operations in SNMP v1 and v2c can be done in similar manner.
 To execute SNMP v3 operations, however, requires more complex code.